Dust removal timescale in galaxies across cosmic time: Discussion

 \subsubsection{Astration}

 Astration is closely tied to the process of star formation.
-The process may be accelerated by frequent galaxy mergers in high-density environments \citep[e.g.][]{Lin2010}.
-Elevated star formation rates at high-\(z\) have been observed \citep[e.g.][]{Reeves2024, Yuan2024}.
+The process can be accelerated by frequent galaxy mergers in high-density environments \citep[e.g.][]{Lin2010}.
+Elevated SFRs at high-\(z\) have been observed \citep[e.g.][]{Reeves2024, Yuan2024}.
 However, as galaxies get older, the SFR declines, leading to a corresponding decrease in the effectiveness of the astration mechanism.
 Astration can extend beyond a few hundred million years, as it gradually depletes gas and dust through sustained star formation.
 For the galaxies in our sample at \( z > 0.9 \), which were selected as star-forming galaxies, astration likely contributes substantially to the dust removal.